fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

   }
 ```

-After login (or registration) the user will be presented with a list of rooms
+After login/registration the user will be presented with a list of rooms
 representing previous conversations they have had.
-They will also be given the ability to create a new room (start a new
+They will also be given the ability to start a new conversation (create a new
-conversation) with another user by searching for their name.
+room) with another user by searching for their name.

-The `participantStream()` method a stream of participants.
+The `participantStream()` method returns a stream of participants.
 The RLS policy restricts the result to only participants in rooms for which the
 current user is also a participant of.